sporksmith/walking-onions-wip/specs/05-extending-circuits.md

     /* Using trunnel syntax here. */
     struct snip_index {
         u32 index_id; // which index is it?
+        u8 nth; // how many indices should be skipped/included?
         u8 index[]; // extends to the end of the link specifier.
     }